effiemanyos/milestone-project-one/testing.md

 **2. Issue:** Properly size images / Avoid enourmous network payloads

-- **Fixes:** Unfortunatly, due to the lack of time this issue cannot be solved before the project deadline.
+- **Fixes:** Unfortunatly, due to the lack of time this issue could not be solved before the project deadline.
 However, all the images used on the website will be converted from PNG to formats like JPEG 2000 or WebP to provide better compression for faster downloads and less data consumption.
-The tools that will be used for this are the following: [Convertio (PNG to WebP)](https://convertio.co/png-webp/) and [TinyPNG (Image Compression)](https://tinypng.com/).
+The tools that will be used for this are the following: [Convertio (PNG to WebP)](https://convertio.co/png-webp/) and [TinyPNG (Image Compression)](https://tinypng.com/). **Goal:** Less than 550KB per image.

 **3. Issue:** Links to cross-origin destinations are unsafe